AI/ML System Design Interview — Design & Architecture

 Common Mistakes with Legacy System Modernization

-- Proposing a 'rewrite from scratch' — this nearly always fails because you lose institutional knowledge, underestimate feature parity, and leave the business without a working system during the transition
+- Proposing a 'rewrite from scratch.'
+This nearly always fails because you lose institutional knowledge, underestimate feature parity, and leave the business without a working system during the transition.

-- Underestimating data migration complexity — the hardest part of modernization is moving data, not moving code, especially when the legacy schema has decades of organic evolution
+- Underestimating data migration complexity.
+The hardest part of modernization is moving data, not moving code, especially when the legacy schema has decades of organic evolution.

-- Ignoring the organizational dimension — modernization requires buy-in from product, operations, and leadership, not just engineering excitement about new technology
+- Ignoring the organizational dimension.
+Modernization requires buy-in from product, operations, and leadership, not just engineering excitement about new technology.

-- Starting with the most complex component — begin with a low-risk, well-understood piece to build team confidence and establish patterns before tackling the critical path
+- Starting with the most complex component.
+Begin with a low-risk, well-understood piece to build team confidence and establish patterns before tackling the critical path.

 Related to Legacy System Modernization